umputun/remark42/README.md

     theme: 'dark', // optional param; if it isn't defined default value ('light') will be used
     page_title: 'Moving to Remark42', // optional param; if it isn't defined `document.title` will be used
     locale: 'en', // set up locale and language, if it isn't defined default value ('en') will be used
-    show_email_subscription: false // optional param; by default it is `true` and you can see email subscription feature
+    show_email_subscription: false, // optional param; by default it is `true` and you can see email subscription feature
                                     // in interface when enable it from backend side
                                     // if you set this param in `false` you will get notifications email notifications as admin
-                                   // but your users won't have interface for subscription };
+                                    // but your users won't have interface for subscription
+    simple_view: false // optional param; overrides the parameter from the backend
+                       // minimized UI with basic info only };
 </script>
 <script>!function(e,n){for(var o=0;o<e.length;o++){var r=n.createElement("script"),c=".js",d=n.head||n.body;"noModule"in r?(r.type="module",c=".mjs"):r.async=!0,r.defer=!0,r.src=remark_config.host+"/web/"+e[o]+c,d.appendChild(r)}}(remark_config.components||["embed"],document);</script>